Day 1: Tehran (Arrival), Capital of Qajar and Pahlavi Dynasties

 We embark on a full day expedition to Unesco World Heritage sites which starts with Susa (Shush), one of the dateless residential area which constructed during pro-Elamite period and renovated by Achaemenid emperors as one of their four capitals, then lost its significance in Sassanid era.
 The settlement which was the center of Elamite Civilization, consists of three main parts; Royal City, Acropolis and Apadana, soon after we visit Susa (Shush) Museum, as an incredible gallery of archaeological masterworks from Susa ancient city, unbelievable remains from Elamite civilization and identifying potteries from Persian empires, then having a journey through Chogha Zanbil Ziggurat, which seems to be the first spiritual monument in Iran and the largest Ziggurat on earth, constructed by Elamite around 1200 B.C, after that we travel to Shushtar Historical Hydraulic System, a masterpiece of genius engineering, which is believed by archaeologists to be the greatest ancient industrial complex, built by Darius the Great during Achaemenid empire.
 The Purpose of construction such system with chain of canals, mills, bridges, waterfalls, dams, and huge tunnels was to take advantage of water to plant more orchards and better farming during Achaemenians and Sassanians.

 Overnight Behbahan, (B,L,D).

-Today we will visit Bishapur Ancient City (Sassanid Archeological Landscapes), built-in admiration for the triumph over Romans.
+Today we will visit Bishapur Ancient City (Sassanid Archeological Landscapes), built-in admiration for the triumph over Romans in the rein of the second king of Sassanid empire.
 There are vertical & horizontal streets which displays Roman influence on Persian architecture at the time, also rock reliefs and rock cuts depicting the victory and the spiritual respect of the Kings to the god.